Power Manager lets you automate sophisticated tasks and improve your Mac's power management.

 Like the tip of an iceberg, Power Manager reveals only a small fraction of what is possible.
 As your schedule evolves and becomes more sophisticated, you will delight in discovering that Power Manager is already able to do what you considered impossible.

-Power Manager is a fully featured Mac application.
-Built exclusively for the Mac.
+Power Manager includes a fully featured Mac application.

 Make sure your events get the user’s attention.
 Pending events count down in the menubar.
 A notification provides ample warning giving users a chance to prepare or respond.